ljubobratovicrelja/libcv/README.md

 # Contributions
 If anybody is interested to make a contrubution, you're welcome, and thank you!
-Of course at this point, coding conventions or such rules are not firmlly established - as long as you're willing to contribute, just make a pull request, and we'll work it out...
+Of course at this point, coding conventions or such rules are not firmly established - as long as you're willing to contribute, just make a pull request, and we'll work it out...